Claim: Article describes coverage of the death of Medal of Honor recipient Ed Freeman.

 By March 2012, this item bore the tag line: "I bet you didn't hear about this hero's passing, but we've sure heard a whole bunch about Whitney Houston, Lindsay Lohan, Dr. Murray, that sicko Sandusky, and a 72-day sham marriage."
 (These were references to the death of singer Whitney Houston in February 2012, actress' Lindsay Lohan's ongoing legal problems throughout 2008-2012, the November 2011 conviction of Dr. Conrad Murray for involuntary manslaughter in the death of Michael Jackson, the 2011 sex scandal involving former Pennsylvania State University football assistant coach Jerry Sandusky, and the ending of the marriage of reality TV star Kim Kardashian and basketball player Kris Humphries after just 72 days in October 2011.)

-In general, all of those sentiments have some merit to them: While the negative exploits of celebrities receive a good deal of attention in the popular news media, coverage of Ed Freeman's death was largely restricted to news outlets in Idaho (where he lived at the time of his death).
+In general, all of those sentiments have some merit to them (if one ignores the fact that news of Ed Freeman's death couldn't have been obscured by events that took place several years after he passed away): While the negative exploits of celebrities receive a good deal of attention in the popular news media, coverage of Ed Freeman's death was largely restricted to news outlets in Idaho (where he resided at the time of his death).
 Unfortunately, the passing of military heroes often doesn't prompt nationwide coverage unless some other factor had previously brought them to national public attention (e.g., they had prominent post-military careers, or they were featured in a popular book, film, or television series).

-None of this should not be allowed to obscure the accomplishments of the very real Ed Freeman, who at a White House ceremony in July 2001 was presented with the Medal of Honor by President George W. Bush.
+None of this should obscure the accomplishments of the very real Ed Freeman, who at a White House ceremony in July 2001 was presented with the Medal of Honor by President George W. Bush.
 President Bush said of Freeman on that occasion:

 By all rights, another president from Texas should have had the honor of conferring this medal.
 It was in the second year of Lyndon Johnson's presidency that Army Captain Ed Freeman did something that the men of the 7th Cavalry have never forgotten.
 Years passed, even decades, but the memory of what happened on November 14, 1965 has always stayed with them.